stomp-js/stomp-js.github.io/_posts/2018-09-10-using-stomp-with-sockjs.md

 This guide covers how to use [SockJS client] instead of WebSockets as underlying transport.

+**For Spring STOMP users:**
+*There are few tutorials/guides that implicitly suggest that you need SockJS to use STOMP.
+That is incorrect, you only need SockJS if you need to support old browsers.*

 ## Do you need SockJS?

 As of 2018, WebSocket support in browsers is nearly ubiquitous.